srikanthchelluri/appian-sail-plugin/README.md

 # appian-sail-plugin

-Autocomplete for Appian SAIL in Sublime Text 3.
+Auto-complete for Appian SAIL in Sublime Text 3.